baguskto/watermark_generator/README.md

 ## Setup

-1. **Install Flutter**: If you haven't already, follow the [official guide](https://flutter.dev/docs/get-started/install) to set up Flutter on your machine.
+1. **Install Flutter**: Follow the [official guide](https://flutter.dev/docs/get-started/install) to set up Flutter on your machine.
 2. **Clone the Repository**:
    ```bash
    git clone [repository_url]
    cd [repository_directory]
    ```
 3. **Run the Application**:
    ```bash
    flutter run -d web
    ```

-   This will start the development server, and the Watermark Generator should be accessible via a web browser.

 ## Usage

-1. **Upload an Image**: Click on the "Upload Image" button and select your desired image.
+1. **Upload Images**: Click on the "Upload Image" button and select one or multiple images.
+2. **Set Watermark Text**: A default text, based on the current date and a preset message, will be provided.
+However, you can customize this text as per your requirements.
-2. **Enter Watermark Text**: Use the input field to specify the watermark text.
+3. **Adjust Watermark Density**: Use the density slider to change the frequency of the watermark across your image.
+4. **Adjust Watermark Opacity**: Use the opacity slider to modify the transparency of the watermark.
-3. **Apply Watermark**: Click the "Apply Watermark" button.
-The watermark will be applied to the image in multiple positions.
+5. **Apply Watermark**: After setting your preferences, click on the "Apply Watermark" button.
+The watermark will be applied to all the uploaded images.
-4. **Download the Image**: Once watermarked, you can download the image by clicking the "Download Image" button.
+6. **Download the Images**: Post watermarking, you have the option to download images individually or all at once using the respective buttons.

 ## Contributing

 Contributions, issues, and feature requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss your proposed change.

 ## License

-This project is open source and available under the [MIT License](https://choosealicense.com/licenses/mit/).
+This project is open-source and available under the [MIT License](https://choosealicense.com/licenses/mit/).